hiredscorelabs/cornell/README.md

   -cd, --cassettes-dir TEXT       Cassettes parent directory, If not
                                   specified, Cornell parent dir will be used

+  -re, --record-errors BOOLEAN    If enabled, Cornell will record erroneous
+                                  responses
   --help                          Show this message and exit.
 ```